walle89/SwedbankJson/README.md

 print_r($quickBalance);
 ```

+## FAQ

+### How do I install this?
+You can read about it in [INSTALL.md].

+### Can I install it without Composer?
+Short awser: No.
+Longer awnser: You can, but it's either recommended or supported.
+It's much easier to do with Composer.
+[Read more about installing with Composer](docs/composer.md).

+### I'm not Swedbank customer in Sweden, can I use this API?
+No, Swedbank's API is unique for the Swedish market and is not compatible with eg. Swedbank Denmark or Swedbank Lithuania.

 ## Feedback, questions, bugs, etc.
 Please search for similar issues before [creating a new issue](https://github.com/walle89/SwedbankJson/issues).
 It's most your question have alredy been awnsered or it's a know bug or issue.
 Also check the documentation.

 Github issues is the only way to get support.

 ## Licens
 [MIT](LICENSE)

+[INSTALL.md]: INSTALL.md